Physical Address

 • The thin layer would make Walking on the surface extremely slippery and challenging.

-Understanding the unique characteristics of Mercury’s rusty tinge helps us appreciate the intricacies of our solar system’s smallest planet.
+The unique characteristics of Mercury’s rusty tinge helps us appreciate the intricacies of our solar system’s smallest planet.
 We now know how vital its volcanic activity and sulfur content have shaped Mercury’s appearance and thermal properties.

 Exploration Efforts: Mariner 10 and MESSENGER